semgrep/semgrep-docs/docs/semgrep-app/rule-board.md

 ### Rulesets

-To remove a ruleset, just drag it to the gutter on the right.
+To remove a ruleset, just drag it to the side column on the right.

 ### Rules

 To disable just one rule from a ruleset, expand the ruleset with the "rules" button.
-Then drag specific rules to the gutter on the right.
+Then drag specific rules to the side column on the right.
 This will disable those rules but keep the rest of the ruleset enabled.

 ## Configuring notifications